allpix-squared/allpix-squared/doc/usermanual/02_installation/01_quick_start.md

 weight: 1
 ---

-This section serves as a swift introduction to for users who prefer to start quickly and learn the details while simulating.
+This section serves as a swift introduction to Allpix Squared for users who prefer to start quickly and learn the details while simulating.
 The typical user should skip the next paragraphs and continue reading the following sections instead.